Weber City native serving on USS Ronald Reagan receives COVID-19 vaccine

 |0

-This work, Weber City native serving on USS Ronald Reagan receives COVID-19 vaccine [Image 4 of 4], by SN Michael Jarmiolowski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Weber City native serving on USS Ronald Reagan receives COVID-19 vaccine, by SN Michael Jarmiolowski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT